 Single-use Plastic Bags

-Southwest Harbor residents - Come out and support four eighth grade Pemetic School students who will share their research and concerns about plastic waste and call on the community to increase sustainable practices and consider a single-use plastic bag ordinance at the town meeting on
+Many Southwest Harbor residents came out to their town meeting on May 7 to support four eighth grade Pemetic School students who shared their research and concerns about plastic waste and called on the community to increase sustainable practices and consider a single-use plastic bag ordinance.
+The students have since been invited to and have given their presentation to the Town Selectman of Mount Desert and Tremont - inviting them to join in an island-wide effort.

 Mount Desert Island – A Small Place with Some Big Environmental Goals